tru0067/GTFO-VanillaReloaded/README.md

 ### Revolver

 *Revolver is a solid option into smaller enemies but disproportionally suffers into larger enemy variants.
-We've swapped its damage with that of HEL Gun in order to improve its matchup into these larger enemies.*
+We've swapped its damage with that of HEL Gun in order to improve its matchup into these larger enemies.
+We've additionally given it a longer range flashlight, as it previously had the shortest possible flashlight range, despite being a medium range precision based weapon.*

 -   Damage: 14.21 -> 16.25
+-   Flashlight: Short range -> Medium range #1 (see [the wiki](https://gtfo.fandom.com/wiki/Flashlight) for more on flashlights)

 ### Machinegun (Arbalist)